MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - ExpressRoute with Private Peering supports advertising up to 200 prefixes from Azure to on-premises.

-***Design Recommendations***
+***Design recommendations***

 - Azure Virtual WAN is highly recommended for new large/global network deployment in Azure.

-    - The following illustration depicts a sample global customer deployment with datacentres spread across Europe and the United States, as well as a large number of branch offices within both regions.
+    - The following illustration depicts a sample global customer deployment with datacenters spread across Europe and the United States, as well as a large number of branch offices within both regions.
 The environment is globally connected via Azure Virtual WAN and ExpressRoute Global Reach.

 [![Example Network Topology](./media/eg-net-top.png "Example Network Topology")](./media/eg-net-top.png)

-Figure 7 – Example Network Topology
+Figure 7 – Example network topology

 - Leverage Azure Virtual WAN as a global connectivity resource, with a VHub per Azure region to connect multiple “landing zones” together across Azure regions via their local VHub.

-- Connect VHubs to on-premises data centres using ExpressRoute.
+- Connect VHubs to on-premises datacenters using ExpressRoute.

 - Connect branches/remote locations to the nearest VHub via VPN.

-- If third party network virtual appliances are required, deploy them to a separate Virtual Network (i.e. NVA VNet) and connect it to the regional VHub.
+- If third-party network virtual appliances are required, deploy them to a separate Virtual Network (e.g., NVA VNet) and connect it to the regional VHub.

 - Use [Azure Monitor Network Insights](/azure/azure-monitor/insights/network-insights-overview) (currently in preview) to monitor the end-to-end state of customer networks on Azure.